Carlo Goldoni: Memoirs

 There is an abundance of autobiographical information on Goldoni, most of which comes from the introductions to his plays and from his Memoirs.
 However, these memoirs are known to contain many errors of fact, especially about his earlier years.

-In these memoirs, he paints himself as a born comedian, careless, light-hearted and with a happy temperament, proof against all strokes of fate, yet thoroughly respectable and honorable.
+In these memoirs, he paints himself as a born comedian, careless, light-hearted and with a happy temperament, proof against all strokes of fate, yet thoroughly respectable and honourable.

 Early life and studies

 Goldoni was born in Venice in 1707, the son of Margherita Salvioni (or Saioni) and Giulio Goldoni.
 In his memoirs, Goldoni describes his father as a physician, and claims that he was introduced to theatre by his grandfather Carlo Alessandro Goldoni.
 In reality, it seems that Giulio was an apothecary; as for the grandfather, he had died four years before Carlo's birth.
-In any case, Goldoni was deeply interested in theatre from his earliest years, and all attempts to direct his activity into other channels were of no avail; his toys were puppets, and his books, plays.
+In any case, Goldoni was deeply interested in theatre from his earliest years, and all attempts to direct his activity into other channels were of no avail; his toys were puppets, and his books were plays.

 His father placed him under the care of the philosopher Caldini at Rimini but the youth soon ran away with a company of strolling players and returned to Venice.
 In 1723 his father matriculated him into the stern Collegio Ghislieri in Pavia, which imposed the tonsure and monastic habits on its students.
-However, he relates in his Memoirs that a considerable part of his time was spent in reading Greek and Latin comedies.
+However, he relates in his Memoirs that a considerable part of his time was spent reading Greek and Latin comedies.
 He had already begun writing at this time and, in his third year, he composed a libellous poem (Il colosso) in which he ridiculed the daughters of certain Pavian families.
-As a result of that incident (and/or of a visit paid with some schoolmates to a local brothel) he was expelled from the school and had to leave the city (1725).
+As a result of that incident (and/or of a visit with some schoolmates to a local brothel), he was expelled from the school and had to leave the city (1725).
 He studied law at Udine, and eventually took his degree at University of Modena.
-He was employed as a law clerk at Chioggia and Feltre, after which he returned to his native city and began practicing.
+He was employed as a law clerk at Chioggia and Feltre, after which he returned to his native city and began practising.

 Educated as a lawyer, and holding lucrative positions as secretary and counsellor, he seemed, indeed, at one time to have settled down to the practice of law, but following an unexpected summons to Venice, after an absence of several years, he changed his career, and thenceforth he devoted himself to writing plays and managing theatres.
 His father died in 1731.
 In 1732, to avoid an unwanted marriage, he left the town for Milan and then for Verona where the theatre manager Giuseppe Imer helped him on his way to becoming a comical poet as well as introducing him to his future wife, Nicoletta Conio.
 Goldoni returned with her to Venice, where he stayed until 1743.